Will Butler cover the spread vs. Eastern Michigan? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Butler won all three games it played as a moneyline favorite with odds of -2000 or shorter last year.
+- Of Butler's 28 games last season, they went over this contest's total of 137.5 points 12 times.

-- The Bulldogs have a 95.2% chance to win this matchup based on the moneyline's implied probability.
+- The average amount of points in Butler's contests last season was 133.2, which is 4.3 fewer points than this game's over/under.

-- Eastern Michigan covered 13 times in 29 matchups with a spread last year.
+- Butler covered 15 times in 28 matchups with a spread last season.

-- The Eagles played as an underdog of +1000 or more twice last season and lost both games.
+- Butler won 10 of the 12 games it was listed as the moneyline favorite last season (83.3%).

-- The moneyline set for this matchup implies Eastern Michigan has a 9.1% chance of coming away with a victory in the contest.
+- Based on this game's moneyline, Butler has an implied win probability of 95.2%.

 Butler vs. Eastern Michigan Over/Under Stats